In the title Food Forest U, you are the U. You will learn how to create food forests for yourself.

 Beginning on day one in the class, you will observe and interact with a wide variety of living beings – many that you probably never knew existed!

-You may be surprised as you observe nature’s beautiful patterns and how all the lifeforms perform the various services a forest community needs to succeed.
+You may be surprised as you observe nature’s beautiful patterns and how lifeforms perform the various services a forest community needs to succeed.

 Once you understand how nature operates, you can begin to join in the creative process as a purposeful co-creator.